Suicide bomber detonates a device in the Turkish capital. A second assailant is killed in a shootout

-ANKARA, Turkey (AP) — A suicide bomber detonated an explosive device in the heart of the Turkish capital, Ankara, on Sunday, hours before parliament was scheduled to reopen after a summer recess.
-A second assailant was killed in a shootout with police.
+ANKARA, Turkey (AP) — A suicide bomber detonated an explosive device in the heart of the Turkish capital, Ankara, on Sunday, hours before parliament was scheduled to reopen after a three-month summer recess.
+A second assailant was killed in a shootout with police, the interior minister said.

-Two police officers were slightly injured during the attack near the Ministry of Interior Affairs, Minister Ali Yerlikaya said on X, the social media platform formerly known as Twitter.
+Two police officers were slightly injured during the attack near an entrance to the Ministry of Interior Affairs, Minister Ali Yerlikaya said on X, the social media platform formerly known as Twitter.

+The attack occurred as parliament was set to re-open with an address by President Recep Tayyip Erdogan.

 There was no immediate information on the assailants.
 Kurdish and far-left militant groups as well as the Islamic State group have carried out deadly attacks throughout the country in the past.